mcanouil/awesome-quarto/README.md

 - [Workshop: From R Markdown to Quarto](https://rstudio-conf-2022.github.io/rmd-to-quarto/) - A workshop for those who want to take their R Markdown skills and expertise and apply them in Quarto, the next generation of R Markdown.
 - [Workshop: Getting started with Quarto](https://rstudio-conf-2022.github.io/get-started-quarto/) - "Get started with Quarto" workshop materials for rstudio::conf(2022).
 - [Workshop: Quarto, a library to run them all?](https://warwickcim.github.io/quarto-workshop/slides/slides.html) - Workshop at [RSECon'22](https://rsecon2022.society-rse.org/), led by Carlos Cámara, James Tripp and Cagatay Turkay (materials: <https://github.com/WarwickCIM/quarto-workshop>).
+- [Tutorial: Creating your personal website using Quarto](https://ucsb-meds.github.io/creating-quarto-websites/) - A step-by-step guide for setting up a personal website using Quarto by Samantha Csik.

 ## Blog posts